-- 7.4.1 It is proposed that groundwater levels will be monitored within boreholes around the site boundary during the construction phase of the works due the de-watering operations.
+- 7.4.1 It is proposed that groundwater levels will be monitored within boreholes around the site boundary during the construction phase of the works and during the de-watering operations.
 It is proposed that a Water Management Scheme will be prepared for the site prior to the commencement of the de-watering operations.
-The water levels will be recorded and trigger levels will be determined prior to the works against which the monitoring can be assessed. - 7.4.2 The private water supply at Windward House is within the radius of influence for Phases 2 and 3.
-Any water table lowering at the abstraction would only occur over a relatively short period (less than two years) and would be reversible. - 7.4.3 Due to it being a potentially highly sensitivity receptor mitigation measures are proposed including regular monitoring of the existing perimeter boreholes and also monitoring the well itself.
-Although the groundwater flows are known to be from west to east (towards the River Thames), to ensure no potential impacts from the dewatering in the quarry, it is proposed that a clay filled trench be installed on the southern boundary of the Phase 3 area that will significantly reduce any inflows from the south into the works, thus reducing any potential impacts on the well.
+The water levels will be recorded, and trigger levels will be determined prior to the works against which the monitoring can be assessed. - 7.4.2 The private water supply at Windward House is within the radius of influence for Phases 2 and 3.
+Any water table lowering at the abstraction would only occur over a relatively short period (less than two years) and would be reversible. - 7.4.3 Due to it being a potentially highly sensitivity receptor mitigation measures are proposed including regular monitoring of the existing perimeter boreholes and monitoring the well itself.
+The proposed working scheme proposed the early placement of clay overburden against the southern face of the quarry void to create a low permeability barrier between the extraction area and the known private water supply.
+Laboratory testing of the overburden indicated that permeabilities of between 8x10-11 and 1x10-10m/s can be achieved.

-- 7.4.4 On completion of the quarry and restoration works, the boreholes and well can still be monitored during the aftercare period. - 7.4.5 The Following restoration, raising of the upstream groundwater level due to the placement of low permeability materials will be minimal due to the presence of the adjacent New Barn Farm quarry, which will deflect groundwater flow around the upstream boundary of the site.
+- 7.4.4 The piezometers along the southern site boundary will be monitored weekly as the workings progress southwards during Phase 3 to allow the early identification of any adverse impact, in the unlikely event of its occurrence. - 7.4.5 Although the groundwater flows are known to be from west to east (towards the River Thames), the installation of a clay filled trench on the southern boundary of the Phase 3 area will significantly reduce any inflows from the south into the works, thus reducing any potential impacts on the well.
+The proposed location of the clay filled trench is shown in Plan ES25-5. - 7.4.6 On completion of the quarry and restoration works, the boreholes and well can still be monitored during the aftercare period. - 7.4.7 The Following restoration, raising of the upstream groundwater level due to the placement of low permeability materials will be minimal due to the presence of the adjacent New Barn Farm quarry, which will deflect groundwater flow around the upstream boundary of the site.
 The risk of the imported material degrading water quality surrounding the site is considered minor due to the utilisation of Waste Acceptance Criteria to regulate the waste placed at the site.
-Any further mitigation measures will be determined during the permitting process. - 7.4.6 No additional mitigation measures are recommended over and above the mitigation included within the design of the scheme.
+Any further mitigation measures will be determined during the permitting process. - 7.4.8 No additional mitigation measures are recommended over and above the mitigation included within the design of the scheme.